 The Washington University in St. Louis Libraries maintained an instance of Fedora for management of digital assets for a number of years, but the lack of a native interface limited its functionality.
 The development of the Hydra framework addressed a key issue for us, but it wasn't until our existing platform for digital humanities content delivery was no longer supported, that we decided to move to Samvera.
 In 2015 we began an engagement with DCE to build a customized repository based on Curation Concerns, as a platform especially for our TEI/XML digital projects.
 Local staff also implemented Avalon for streaming video.
-With this infrastructure in place, Washington University in St. Louis Libraries became a Samvera Partner in 2016.
+With this infrastructure in place, Washington University in St. Louis Libraries became. a Samvera Partner in 2016.
 Our collections on Samvera are at the Digital Gateway https://library.wustl.edu/units/ digital/digital-collections/ (see below).

-The Newman Tower of Collections and Exploration at the Washington University in St Louis contribute to their development.
+Our path to Samvera adoption and partnership probably differs somewhat from others'.
+The Libraries historically lacked local staff and adequate funding in library technology to implement open source solutions or contribute to their development.
 We became Samvera Partners in the hope that engagement with the community would help transform our organization into one not only capable of sustaining a robust repository but of collaborating with other Samvera Partners and working locally as the community does collectively.
 With a new University Librarian committed to the development of the Libraries' repository and to Samvera, and the recent hire of two developers, that hope is being realized.